-When you freelance and work for yourself, you'll be working on many projects for lots of different clients.
-Most will run smoothly but others will teach you some valuable lessons about how to prevent things from going wrong next time.
+When you freelance, you'll be working on many projects for lots of different clients.
+Most will run smoothly, but others will teach you some valuable lessons about how to prevent things from going wrong next time.

-You'll come across all sorts of issues, like clients forgetting what they wanted and demanding more than was originally agreed.
-You might find that you're doing more than your usual role and going over your allocated time and budget to get the project successfully completed.
+You'll come across all sorts of issues, like clients forgetting what they wanted and demanding more than was initially agreed.
+You might find that you're doing more than your usual role and going over your allocated time and budget.

-Whatever problems you might come across, here's some top tips to ensure your projects are as stress-free as possible and, more importantly, you do a great job to ensure a happy customer.
-Because a happy customer can mean repeat business and word-of-mouth recommendations.
+Here are some top tips to ensure your projects are stress-free and, more importantly, you do a great job to ensure a happy customer because a happy customer can mean repeat business and word-of-mouth recommendations.

 Establish the brief

-Before embarking on any new project it's important to establish exactly what your client wants and needs, so arrange a face-to-face meeting.
-During the meeting ask lots of questions.
+Before embarking on any new project, it's essential to establish what your client wants, so arrange a face-to-face meeting.
+During that meeting, ask lots of questions.
 Don't be afraid to ask some more.
-Really get to grips with the brief and, if you're still not sure, keep asking questions until you're completely comfortable with the project.
+Get to grips with the brief and, if you're still not sure, keep asking questions until you're entirely comfortable with what's required.
 Don't forget to write everything down, ready for later.

 Manage client expectations

 During this initial meeting, listen carefully to what your client is saying.
 Be aware of anything they say and manage their expectations.
-Remember, you're supposed to be the expert in your creative field and the client is relying on you to tell them what is possible.
-Don't be afraid to say what will and won't work.
+Remember, you're the expert in your creative field, and the client is relying on you to tell them what is and isn't possible.
 Because if you manage client expectations now, you'll save yourself lots of trouble further down the line.
 Read these additional top tips on How to Manage Client Expectations.

 Give estimates on price

 At this early stage, clients will want to know exactly how much the project will cost.
-However, this can be a real issue for creative freelancers as it can be impossible to predict how long a project will take.
-You don't want to underestimate the time involved but you don't want to over-price the work either.
+However, this can be a real issue for freelancers as it can often be impossible to predict how long a project will take.
+You don't want to underestimate the time involved, but you don't want to over-price the work either.

 The best thing to do is add on some 'contingency' time.
-This is what a friend of mine does with her web development projects.
-She always says, "I think it will take 5 days to complete but if it goes under, then I'll let you know!"
+It's what a friend of mine does with her web development projects.
+She always says: "I think it will take five days to complete, but if it goes under, then I'll let you know".
 It works for her because clients love her honesty.

 However, be warned!
-When you give a 'ball park' figure and say that the project could be between "£X and £X", I guarantee that the client will want the cheaper price.
-Don't give them the opportunity to do this by setting one price only.
-Whatever you do, don't give a price until you've had chance to go away and have a think about the project.
+When you give a 'ballpark' figure and say that the project could be between '£X and £X', I guarantee that the client will want the lower price.
+Don't allow them to do this by setting one price only.
+But, whatever you do, don't give a confirmed price until you've had a chance to go away and think about the project.

 Set payment milestones

-Most clients are honest and trustworthy, but some can't be trusted.
+Most clients are honest and trustworthy, but some can't be trusted when it comes to money.
 In which case, establish 'payment milestones' before you begin any project.
-This means you ask for a deposit - some freelancers always request 50% upfront before work begins.
-And you then ask for final payment before you handover the completed work.
+It means you ask for a deposit – some freelancers always request 50% upfront before work begins.
+And you then ask for final payment before you hand over the completed work.
 For example, if you're developing a website, don't launch anything until you've been paid in full.

-If the project is big and will take some months to complete, then it's worth adding more payment milestones along the way.
-Whatever you do, make it absolutely clear before work begins that you expect these scheduled payments to take place and if they don't pay, the work won't be finished.
+If the project is significant and will take many months to complete, then it's worth adding more payment milestones along the way.
+Whatever you do, make it clear before work begins that you expect these scheduled payments to take place and that if they don't pay, the work won't be finished.

 Give yourself enough time